 Drop-In Tutoring for Adults

 Milwaukee Public Library offers Drop-In Tutoring for adult learners.
 Tutors are available to help with literacy skills, such as reading, writing, math and studying for tests, including the GED.
 Tutoring is free and no appointment is needed-it is on a first come basis.
 This service is available at the Central Library and select branches.
 Locations, days and times vary.
-Locations listed in the Tutoring Help brochure (pictured below).
+View the current schedule on the right-hand side of this web page.

 Brainfuse is an online chat where you communicate with a tutor through typed messages.
 Seven days a week from 2 p.m. to 11 p.m., live tutors can assist you Help is available for all grades, from 1st grade to college-level coursework.
 Subjects range from basic reading and math to chemistry and calculus.
 Tutoring is available in English and Spanish.
 This service is available to City of Milwaukee residents with a valid library card.
 Brainfuse is generously sponsored by The Elizabeth J. Tellier Foundation.